 Built for the 1972 Olympic Games, the Olympic complex is now used for a variety of leisure activities ranging from sports events to concerts.
 The 287-meter (942-foot) high Olympic Tower boasts a stunning view of the city.
 On a good day, visitors can go up and see as far as the Alps.
 There is also a rotating restaurant at the top.
 The famous canopy roof which spans the Olympic Stadium, the Olympic Swimming Pool and the Olympiahalle were a topic of debate in their day.
 The complex is, however, timelessly beautiful and has become an integral part of the modern cityscape.
 The Olympiaberg (Olympic Hill) is a grassy mound made from Second World War rubble and also provides great views.
 The ice rink and swimming pool are also popular with sports fans, as is the Olympic Stadium, home to FC Bayern Munich- one of Europe's top football clubs.

 Located in the East of Munich, Ostpark is a vast patch of green that functions as a recreational park for kids and adults alike.
 A charming lake adds to the scenic beauty of the park apart from the aesthetically placed trees that cover acres and acres of land.
-With a restaurant overlooking the lake and playground facilities, it makes for a great place to spend quality time with your family.
-At Ostpark, you can lay back with a good book, grill your own barbecue or simply go for a stroll to enjoy a day of pure, unadulterated fun.
+Located in close proximity to a restaurant and offering playground facilities, it makes for a great place to spend quality time with your family.

 Commissioned for the International Garden Show in 1983, the Westpark is an outdoor haven.
 The area is divided into different sections, one of the most eye-catching being the East Asian Garden.
 There is a large lake with an amphitheater, several playgrounds and plenty of space to relax and feel at ease.
 In the summer, the open-air stage is used to host plays, concerts and films.